Invitation Homes: America's Largest Single-Family Home Owner Is On Sale

 A Business Formed Following The Great Financial Crisis

 INVH was founded in 2012 by Blackstone and became public in February 2017.
-Around half the portfolio was acquired on a home-by-home basis from 2012 to 2014 during the recovery phase post the Global Financial Crisis which disproportionately impacted the US housing market.
+Around half the portfolio was acquired on a home-by-home basis from 2012 to 2014 during the recovery phase post the Great Financial Crisis which disproportionately impacted the US housing market.
 On average, Blackstone spent around $25,000 renovating each home, many of which were vacant or in a state of disrepair.

 In November 2017, the company acquired Starwood Waypoint Homes from Starwood Capital.
 Today, Blackstone still holds a 27% ownership stake.